bvreede/artdemo/README.md

 This is a demonstration package used to teach best documentation practices.

-The environment file contains therefore several dependencies that are not in fact required for the actual functionality of this package.
+The environment file in this repo contains therefore several dependencies that are not in fact required for the actual functionality of the code.

 Create the environment:
 ```console